awsdocs/amazon-vpc-user-guide/doc_source/nat-gateway-troubleshooting.md

 + Ensure that the network ACLs that are associated with the private subnet and public subnets do not have rules that block inbound or outbound internet traffic\.
 For the `ping` command to work, the rules must also allow inbound and outbound ICMP traffic\.
 **Note**
 You can enable flow logs to help you diagnose dropped connections because of network ACL or security group rules\.
 For more information, see [VPC Flow Logs](flow-logs.md)\.
-+ If you are using the `ping` command, ensure that you are pinging a website that has ICMP enabled\.
++ If you are using the `ping` command, ensure that you are pinging a host that has ICMP enabled\.
 If ICMP is not enabled, you will not receive reply packets\.
 To test this, perform the same `ping` command from the command line terminal on your own computer\.
 + Check that your instance is able to ping other resources, for example, other instances in the private subnet \(assuming that security group rules allow this\)\.
 + Ensure that your connection is using a TCP, UDP, or ICMP protocol only\.